David Musila: Political life

 In 1997 he was elected as a KANU MP and retained his seat after moving to the LDP wing of NARC in 2002.
 He was re-elected in Mwingi south and elected Deputy-Speaker in the 2003 Parliament and defended his seat in the 2007 elections on a ODM-K ticket.
 In April 2008 he was appointed as assistant minister of Defence by President Mwai Kibaki where he served until 2013.
 He was elected as the first senator of Kitui County on March 4, 2013 by garnering 156,690 votes.
-In the senate he served in the Senate Committee on Energy, Roads and Transport.
+He served in the Senate Committee on Energy, Roads and Transport.
 Musila also served in the Parliamentary Service Commission as Chairman of Security & Development Committee, member of audit committee of the Commission, Staff Welfare Committee of the Commission.
 The former senator also served as chairman of Wiper Democratic Movement Kenya until his resignation.

 Hon.
 David Musila is the author of a book titled "Seasons of Hope" that is a written memoir of his life as a public servant.

 He is the chairperson of the David Musila foundation.